-3. Video and photographic monitoring requirements.
-The facility shall conduct color video or photographic evaluations of the sea floor under and adjacent to each net pen system at a minimum frequency of 1/Month from April through October of each year beginning 60 days after stocking of the site.
+7. Video and photographic monitoring requirements.
+The facility shall conduct color video or photographic evaluations of the sea floor under and adjacent to each net pen system at a minimum frequency of twice per year (once in April or May and again in August through October) as follows.
 Multiple evaluations may be needed where independent pens or systems preclude coverage by one transect.
 Monitoring and evaluation shall be conducted in accordance with methods specified by the Department.

-The Department may provide a permittee with a written waiver for monitoring events for individual facilities when: 1) there have been no fish on the site since the previous video monitoring event; or 2) monitoring the preceding fall indicates that the warning levels specified in Special Condition F of this permit are not exceeded and there are no other indications of adverse conditions resulting from the facility's operation; and 3) the permittee provides written request (return receipt required for postal mail; delivery receipt required for electronic mail) to the Department compliance inspector for consideration of said waiver.
+The Department may provide a permittee with an annual written waiver for the spring monitoring for individual facilities when: 1) there have been no fish on the site since the previous video monitoring event; or 2) monitoring the preceding fall indicates that the warning levels specified in Special Condition F are not exceeded and there are no other indications of adverse conditions resulting from the facility's operation; and 3) the permittee provides written request (return receipt required for postal mail; delivery receipt required for electronic mail) to the Department compliance inspector for consideration of said waiver.